ireneorichie/docs/serving/installing-logging-metrics-traces.md

   * See the
     [Elasticsearch](#monitoring-with-elasticsearch-kibana-prometheus-and-grafana)
-    section, if the `elasticsearch` and `kibana` pods are also listed, for
+    section for more information if the `elasticsearch` and `kibana` pods are also listed.
+For example:
-    example:

       ```shell
       elasticsearch-logging-0